What Adventists Believe About Spiritual Gifts in the Bible

 The purpose was so that the visitors could hear them declare “the wonderful works of God.”

-So unlike popular understanding that tongues are a language that cannot be understood, they are languages that can be understood by others.
+So tongues are languages that can be understood by others.

-And in 1 Corinthians, Paul says that whenever someone speaks in tongues in church, it should be one at a time (and not everybody all at once) and there must be an interpreter (1 Corinthians 14:27).
+The apostle Paul instructed that whenever someone speaks in tongues in church, it should be one at a time (and not everybody all at once), and there must be an interpreter (1 Corinthians 14:27).